Advantages and Disadvantages of Using VXLAN vs. VPLS in RouterOS 7

 1. Overlay Encapsulation Overhead:

-• VXLAN encapsulates Ethernet frames within UDP packets, adding overhead.
+• VXLAN encapsulates Ethernet frames inside UDP, which adds header overhead.

-• May require configuring MTU sizes appropriately to avoid fragmentation.
+• Requires correct MTU planning to avoid fragmentation.

 2. Complexity:

-• Configuration requires proper understanding of the overlay and underlay network interplay.
+• Requires understanding of overlay (VXLAN) and underlay (IP routing) interactions.

 Advantages of VPLS